adulau/ssldump/README.md

 like ssldump is a complete chaotic process.
 I do this to ease my pain and this could help other too (but this is just a collateral damage).

-# Where do you use ssldump?
+# Where ssldump is used?

-I used it for a relatively small project called Passive SSL.
+- I used it for a relatively small project called Passive SSL.
 For more information, [Passive SSL Passive Detection and Reconnaissance Techniques, to Find, Track, and Attribute Vulnerable ”Devices”](https://www.first.org/resources/papers/conf2015/first_2015_-_leverett_-_dulaunoy_-_passive_detection_20150604.pdf).
 Additional back-end code available is in the [crl-monitor ](https://github.com/adulau/crl-monitor/tree/master/bin/x509) repository.
+- ssldump is used in the [D4-Project](https://github.com/D4-project/).

 # Build instructions